tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-drifters it takes the form of a hobo who's stricken with disease it uses a leper to frighten eddie instead of your typical horror movie monster one of these fellows had crawled out from under the porch of the house at 29 nybolt street one day and had offered to give eddie a [ __ ] for a quarter eddie had backed away his skin like ice his mouth as dry as lint balls one of the hobo's nostrils had been eaten away you could look right into the red scabby channel i i don't have a quarter eddie said backing toward his bike do it for a dime the hobo croaked coming toward him he was wearing old green flannel pants yellow puke was stiffening across the lap he unzipped his fly and reached inside he was trying to grin his nose was a red horror uh i don't have a dime either eddie said and suddenly thought oh my god he's got leprosy if he touches me i'll catch it too his control snapped and he ran he heard the hobo break into a shuffling run behind him his old string tied shoes slapping and flapping across the riotous lawn of the empty saltbox house eddie's physical manifestation of fear has symbolic meaning that is linked to his abusive upbringing eddie sees it as a leper because his mother's insistence that he is sickly and delicate has made him afraid of disease eddie is horrified of the leper's
+drifters it takes the form of a hobo who's stricken with disease it uses a leper to frighten eddie instead of your typical horror movie monster one of these fellows had crawled out from under the porch of the house at 29 nybolt street one day and had offered to give eddie a [ __ ] for a quarter eddie had backed away his skin like ice his mouth as dry as lint balls one of the hobo's nostrils had been eaten away you could look right into the red scabby channel I I don't have a quarter eddie said backing toward his bike do it for a dime the hobo croaked coming toward him he was wearing old green flannel pants yellow puke was stiffening across the lap he unzipped his fly and reached inside he was trying to grin his nose was a red horror uh I don't have a dime either eddie said and suddenly thought oh my god he's got leprosy if he touches me I'll catch it too his control snapped and he ran he heard the hobo break into a shuffling run behind him his old string tied shoes slapping and flapping across the riotous lawn of the empty saltbox house eddie's physical manifestation of fear has symbolic meaning that is linked to his abusive upbringing eddie sees it as a leper because his mother's insistence that he is sickly and delicate has made him afraid of disease eddie is horrified of the leper's